KotarRohith/AWS-LAMBDA/README.md

 Ensure the following configurations are set:

-### AWS Credentials
+### AWS and Database Credentials

-- AWS access key and secret key are stored in AWS Secrets Manager.
+- AWS access key and secret key and PostgreSQL database credentials are stored in AWS Secrets Manager.
-- Secrets Manager ARN for AWS credentials: `arn:aws:secretsmanager:us-east-1:637423517599:secret:aws_secret-OlDeax`

-### Database Credentials

-- PostgreSQL database credentials are stored in AWS Secrets Manager.
-- Secrets Manager ARN for database credentials: `arn:aws:secretsmanager:us-east-1:637423517599:secret:postgres_secret-uP50lV`

 ### S3 Bucket